Hammond Heritage Character Area

 - Incentives to protect heritage character (tax exemptions, grants for conservation work)

 Why was only this part of Hammond being included?This part of Hammond, known as “Upper Hammond”, is one of the oldest neighbourhoods in Maple Ridge.
 It was established as a township in 1883 and grew into a prosperous community that included a train station, a mill, and a commercial centre.
 Much of the character from Hammond’s early days still remains, including existing buildings, architectural style, road patterns, trees and vegetation.
 To learn more about the Port Hammond area, feel free to visit the Maple Ridge Museum’s website by clicking here.

 Are you a property owner in the Hammond Heritage Character Area?
 We want to hear from you!

-The survey is now closed.
 Thank you for taking the time to share your thoughts!
-If you any questions, or would like to provide feedback or input, please do not hesitate to contact Krista Gowan either by email: firstname.lastname@example.org or by phone: 604-467-7402.
+If you any questions, please do not hesitate to contact Krista Gowan either by email: email@example.com or by phone: 604-467-7402.

 On May 19, 2021, there was a second workshop for property owners with the Hammond Heritage Character Area.
 The slide from the workshop can be found HERE.
 A pre-recording of the presentation given at the workshop can be found HERE.
 The recording is around 20 minutes and doe not include any polls or discussion during the workshop.

 On March 11, 2021, there was a workshop for the property owners within the Hammond Heritage Character Area.
 The slides from the workshop can be found HERE.
 A pre-recording of the presentation given at the workshop can be found HERE.
 The recording is around 14 minutes and does not include any polls or discussion during the workshop.